alexhernandezgarcia/alexhernandezgarcia.github.io/slides/latinx-icml26.md

 --

 .left-column-33[
-.conclusion[Active learning with generative machine learning can in theory more efficiently explore the candidate space.]
+.conclusion-float[Active learning with generative machine learning can in theory more efficiently explore the candidate space.]
 ]

 ---